thaamserku/snowflake/thinkETL/04 data_management/Snowflake Resource Monitors - ThinkETL.md

 > _A Resource Monitor must have at least one action defined.
 If no actions have been defined, nothing happens when the used credits reach the threshold._

-4\.
-Click **Create** to create the Resource Monitor.
+4. Click **Create** to create the Resource Monitor.

-The below image shows the Resource Monitor RM\_DEMO with Credit Quota set to 100 monitoring at the Warehouse level with two warehouses configured with default schedule.
+The below image shows the Resource Monitor RM_DEMO with Credit Quota set to 100 monitoring at the Warehouse level with two warehouses configured with default schedule.

 -   Suspend and Notify action is set to trigger at 90% of credit usage.
 -   Suspend Immediately and Notify action is set to trigger at 95% of credit usage.